 As per reports published by Mothers Against Drunk Driving, Colorado arrest statistics include 25,000 DUI arrests every year.
 These arrests, upon further scrutiny, have revealed that about 7,300 of those arrested were individuals who refused to undergo a breathalyzer test.
 They also refused the law department to draw their blood.

-The National Highway Traffic Safety Administration published reports state that about 170 car accidents in Colorado involved driving under the influence of alcohol.
+The National Highway Traffic Safety Administration published reports stating that about 170 car accidents in Colorado involved driving under the influence of alcohol.
 Among these crashes, 92 of them (or 54 percent) involved drivers whose blood alcohol content exceeded 1.5.
-The US Transportation Secretary has urged the use of interlock devices to be fitted on to drunk drivers with first time DUI.
+The US Transportation Secretary has urged the use of interlock devices to be fitted on to drunk drivers with first-time DUI.
 In refusal cases, penalties can turn out to be severe, requiring the help of an experienced attorney such as Richard B. Huttner, P.C. to come to the driver’s defense.